malvarezg1/rutas-web-1/README.md

 The 3d map eviroment will be supported by the Google Maps Javscript API, the use of aditional WebGL packages and the use of custom map styles

-All the information of the routes ans tasks will be stored in a real time firebase database.
+All the information of the routes and tasks will be stored in a real time firebase database.
 The information of the database will be compatible with the android app client that conects to the drone.

 The interface will use components of the Angular Material project